-Mike Jones and Rick Vilcek are hosting monthly meetings in order to hear from their constituents, and to share information about important issues and updates.
-All residents of Council District 2, as well as citizens from throughout the City, are welcome to attend.
+Mike Jones and Rick Vilcek host community meetings at 10 a.m. every second Saturday of the month at THE HEIGHTS in order to hear from their constituents and to share information about important issues and updates.
+Residents from throughout the City are welcome to attend.

 Council District 3